Le Pustra: Publications and recognition

-Le Pustra's image have been published in British and Italian Vogue, Hunger Magazine, Reuters, French Playboy, I-D, Dark Beauty Magazine, Spindle Magazine and various published books on nightlife and clubbing culture including New Club Kids: London Party Fashion in the Noughties by photographer, Oggy Yordanov, What Else Is in the Teaches of Peaches by Peaches (musician) Night Flowers by Damien Frost Boy Story by Magnus Arrevad, In der Fremde: Pictures from Home by Romeo Alaeff and The Fantastic World of Atelieri O. Haapala.
+Le Pustra has appeared in publications including British and Italian Vogue, Hunger Magazine, Reuters, French Playboy, I-D, Dark Beauty Magazine, Spindle Magazine.
+Images of Le Pustra have also been published in books including New Club Kids: London Party Fashion in the Noughties by photographer Oggy Yordanov, What Else Is in the Teaches of Peaches by Peaches (musician), Night Flowers by Damien Frost, Boy Story by Magnus Arrevad, In der Fremde: Pictures from Home by Romeo Alaeff and The Fantastic World of Atelieri O. Haapala.